xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

 For example, the screenshot below shows transactions filtered by vendor profile:
    ![xc5_mv_transactions_filtered_by_vendor.png]({{site.baseurl}}/attachments/ref_3uy1YgfD/xc5_mv_transactions_filtered_by_vendor.png)

-_The contents of this section below this line is currently a draft.
-Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

 ## Creating transactions
 To manually register a transaction in the X-Cart Admin area, the store administrator needs to click the **Create transaction** button.
 This adds a new line in the transactions table.
 The administrator must select the vendor profile to which the transaction pertains, provide a description that will allow both the vendor and themselves to identify this transaction at a later time, and adjust the Income/Expense fields as needed.
 Once they are done, they need to click **Save changes** to save the transaction.
 The transaction will be saved, and both the administrator and vendor balance will be re-calculated.